xrettle/WFGY/EasterEggs/CiteFirstVerification/README.md

 This is a playable preview from the WFGY line.

 It is small enough to try in one prompt, but sharp enough to change how an answer feels.

+🥚 A small gift before WFGY 5.0 arrives.
+🥚 A confidence layer for AI answers.
+🥚 A tiny audit mechanism that makes uncertainty harder to hide.
+🥚 Not the full Polaris Protocol, just a fun early egg from the WFGY vault.

+## 🥚 Try it

+After loading the TXT, paste this into a chat:

 ```text
 Use WFGY with CFV Strict.
 Show only surface CI.